JessLovell/java-fundamentals/inheritance/README.md

 The Review class takes in the author, body, and star rating of a review.
 The constructor contains these as `String name`, `String body`, `int stars`.
 [Code](../src/main/java/Review.java) | [Tests](../src/test/java/RestaurantTest.java)

+To create a new Review, the code will look like:
+`Review bestReview = new Review("Author", "description", starRating);`
 ### Methods
 Method |Description
 ----| ----
-`.getStars()` | Reviews | This method will get the reviewed star rating for a specific review.
+`.getStars()` | This method will get the reviewed star rating for a specific review.
-`.toString()` | Reviews | This method will print out the author, body, and star rating for a specific review.
+`.toString()` | This method will print out the author, body, and star rating for a specific review.